 Four bedrooms: 1 x double, 1 x adult bunk, 1 x ground floor double leading to 1 x room with child's bed (suitable for children up to 4 years).
 Shower room with shower, basin and WC.
 Ground floor bathroom with bath, separate shower, basin and WC.
 Basin and WC.
 Kitchen with breakfast bar.
 Dining room.
 Sitting room with woodburner.

 Gas central heating with woodburner.
 Gas oven and hob, microwave, fridge/freezer, dishwasher, washing machine, tumble dryer, TV with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel, power and starter pack for woodburner inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair.
 Off road parking for 1 car on steep sloping driveway.
-Rear garden with lawn, furniture and BBQ.
+Small front garden, rear enclosed garden with lawn, furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pub 10 mins walk.
 Coast 1 mile.
 Note: Due to the sloping garden, children should be supervised.
 Note: The cottage is at the top of a hill and it is a steep walk to the shop and pub.
 Note: There is a family suite on the ground floor comprising of a small room containing a child's bed suitable for a child up to the age of 4, a shower room then a couple of steps down to an adult double bedroom.
-Note: There are a few steps between some rooms on the ground floor

 The tranquil, picturesque village of Berrynarbor is situated at the coastal end of the beautiful Sterridge Valley, and is surrounded by dense woodlands and farms.
 Quaint cottages and gardens awash with floral displays line the narrow streets, adding to the rural charm of the village, which has a friendly community atmosphere, and a well stocked shop, and pub serving food.